Founding Director & Editor-In-Chief

 Creative Access: Covering the creative sector more broadly, but with specific sections for journalism and broadcast, Creative Access is a particularly good spot for entry-level jobs.
 They specialise in reaching people from underrepresented backgrounds, and some opportunities are specifically for people from ethnic minorities and lower socioeconomic backgrounds.

-Arts Council Jobs: It’s a bit hidden on their website, but as well as advertising internal vacancies, the Arts Council also list vacancies from across the sector.
-We tend to use the key phrase search to add something like “editorial” or “social media” and it always throws up something interesting.
+Arts Council Jobs: It’s a bit hidden on their website, but as well as advertising internal vacancies, the Arts Council also lists vacancies from across the sector.
+We tend to use the keyphrase search for stuff like “editorial” or “social media” and it always throws up something interesting.

 Creative Lives In Progress: A recent discovery for our team, this board is a mix of entry-level creative jobs, internships, and other opportunities like grants and mentoring.
-We find something useful every time we check it, and they also have tonnes of online resource pieces.
+We find something useful every time we check it, and they also have tonnes of online resources.

 Find The Journalism Jobs No One Else Applies For